Skip to main content

 The process begins with the application of a hydrogen peroxide-based gel to the surface of the teeth.
 A laser light is then used to activate and enhance the action of the gel, speeding up the whitening process.
 Each session lasts an average of 40 to 60 minutes and the total number of sessions required varies depending on the initial shade of the teeth and the desired result.

-According to Dr. Roberto Markarian, director of the ImplArt Clinic, “there are always gains in shade, making teeth lighter.
+According to Dr. Roberto Markarian, director of the ImplArt Clinic in São Paulo-Brazil, “there are always gains in shade, making teeth lighter.
 How much each tooth will whiten depends on the natural characteristics of each individual.”

 YouTube video player